Dillon Reservoir: Tourism

-The reservoir is also a center of attraction for the area.
+The reservoir itself is a center of attraction for the area.
 During the winter months, ice fishing and snowmobiling are common activities.
-For warmer months, the towns of Dillon and Frisco each have marinas on the reservoir.
-The Dillon Marina is open and hundreds of sailboats can be seen docked or sailing.
+In warmer months, the towns of Dillon and Frisco each have marinas on the reservoir.
 Dillon Marina hosts many weekend racing regattas and also provides sailboats for rent.
 The Dillon Yacht Club is based out of the Dillon Marina and also hosts many sailing events.
-Dillon Reservoir is stocked every year with 50,000 rainbow trout by the Colorado Division of Wildlife.
+Dillon Reservoir is stocked every year with 50,000 rainbow trout by Colorado Parks and Wildlife.

+Adjacent to the marina is the Dillon Amphitheater, an open-air amphitheater which hosts free and paid concerts and community events throughout the summer.

 Due to Dillon Reservoir's proximity to the towns of Dillon, Silverthorne, and Frisco, the lake has many lodging, camping, and RV facilities.